Slavi-Svec/100-days-of-code/Days Log.md

 Day 4: May 04, 2020 Monday

 **Today's Progress**:
-Refactored my FCC tribute page tribute of david brent code wars 7KYU 'Debug the functions EASY' and I have started working on the FCC front end certificate questions
+Redid my FCC tribute page tribute of david brent code wars 7KYU 'Debug the functions EASY' and I have started working on the FCC front end certificate questions

 **Thoughts**
-Today I refactored my FCC tribute page and have alost completed it.
+Today I changed my FCC tribute page and have alost completed it.
 I now fully understand how to align items easy by using 1 - Display: flex;
 2 - flex-direction: column;
 3 - Justify-content: centre;